-Doctorates in healthcare administration areas may focus in a number of specializations, such as managed care, executive training, and information systems.
+Doctorates may focus on specific aspects of healthcare administration, such as healthcare policy, leadership, or business.
 These programs typically require that applicants have significant experience in roles such as a clinical care professional, administrator, or policy professional.
 These programs require a lengthy project, thesis, or fieldwork assignment that allows graduates to function at the highest level in their particular healthcare administration area.

-Professionals in healthcare administration are concerned with providing organizational support in the medical industry.
-Associate degree programs are strongly recommended to those who prefer to take a step-by-step approach toward establishing a career in this field.
-Students must complete at least 60 credit hours and commit to two years of full-time study or four years of part-time study.
+Applicants to an online associate degree will need a high school diploma or GED and may need to submit transcripts from high school and/or any college coursework they previously completed.
+Students in online associate degree programs will need to complete at least 60 credit hours and commit to two years of full-time study or four years of part-time study.
 A high school diploma or GED is necessary to enroll as well.

-Associate degree programs in healthcare administration focus on providing students with foundational concepts in the medical profession.
+The coursework in online healthcare administration associate degree programs focuses on providing students with foundational concepts in the medical profession.
 Individuals learn about the rewards and challenges of working in the healthcare field, as well as their role in offering assistance to other staff members.
 Many schools require the selection of specialties in medical records, pharmacy practice, or billing and coding.
 The associate program curriculum typically involves classes in information technology, patient records, claims preparation, billing procedures, health language, medical law, management principles, health communication skills, medical terminology, and medical ethics.

 Along with courses focused on the administrative and business aspects of healthcare, students also study the history of the healthcare system, healthcare policy, and relevant social science topics.
 Many online healthcare administration bachelor’s programs also require a hands-on practicum experience in a hospital, physicians' office, or another healthcare setting in the student’s local community.

 A bachelor’s in healthcare administration is the minimum educational requirement for most entry-level jobs in medical and health services management.
 About 40 percent of healthcare administrators are employed in hospitals.
 Doctors' offices, home health services, nursing care facilities, and outpatient care centers are also large employers.
-Master’s degrees are common in the healthcare administration field, and new bachelor’s graduates without previous industry experience will likely be hired in an assistant or entry-level capacity, with the option to move into higher-level management roles after a year or more of experience (BLS).
+Graduates interested in advancing in the healthcare administration field may want to consider getting a master’s degree.

-The doctorate is the highest degree level possible within healthcare administration, and therefore opens up many career opportunities.
+The doctorate is the highest degree level available within healthcare administration, and therefore can open up many career opportunities.
 Common career paths for those with a PhD in healthcare administration include hospital administrators or directors, hospital CEOs or CFOs, and hospital vice presidents.

-Healthcare administration refers to the provision of office support and organizational assistance in medical settings.
-Individuals who wish to enhance their skills and knowledge regarding specific themes and procedures in this field should consider getting a graduate certificate.
-These programs typically take between 12 and 18 months to complete and may consist of approximately 15 credits.
-Schools prefer to admit applicants that submit undergraduate transcripts, letters of recommendation, and a statement of purpose.
-In rare cases, a resume that documents relevant work experience is mandatory as well.
+Individuals who wish to enhance their skills and knowledge regarding specific themes and procedures in the field of healthcare administration should consider getting an online graduate certificate.
+These programs typically take between 12 and 18 months to complete and tend to consist of around 15 credits.
+Admissions requirements for online certificate programs may include the submission of undergraduate transcripts, letters of recommendation, and a statement of purpose.
+In some cases, a resume that documents relevant work experience is mandatory as well.

-Graduate certificate programs in healthcare administration are designed to nurture the talents of individuals who've already initiated their postsecondary studies with bachelor's degree programs in a related field.
-Students learn the distinctive healthcare policies, as well as business management concepts.
+Graduate certificate programs in healthcare administration are designed to build upon the skills and knowledge of individuals who've already initiated their postsecondary studies with bachelor's degree programs in a related field.
+Students learn about healthcare policies, as well as business management concepts.
 Topics covered include national health insurance, introduction to healthcare systems, healthcare ethics, quality and information management systems, healthcare trends in the United States, and strategic planning and marketing.
-Students also explore a variation of issues that impact the healthcare system and develop strategic approaches to performing their duties.
+Students also explore a variety of issues that impact the healthcare system and develop strategic approaches to performing their duties.

 Licensing is not a requirement for individuals seeking to practice in the field of medical and health services management.
 The exceptions to this are for nursing facility administrators, who must be licensed in all US states, and assisted-living facility administrators, who must be licensed in some US states.
 Because licensing requirements for these administrators aren't uniform across all states, it's best to inquire about details from the department of health in the state where you wish to practice.

-Some common job titles for graduates of healthcare administration programs are administrator, assistant administrator, clinical manager, and information manager.
+Jobs in the healthcare administration field can take a variety of forms; people may end up working directly with people or working on more macro-level issues in a planning capacity.
+Some common job titles for graduates of healthcare administration programs include administrator, assistant administrator, clinical manager, and information manager.
 Some titles may include the terms “medical” or “health services.”
 With experience and education, healthcare professionals can move into executive positions within hospitals, health management systems, or a related facility.
-Regardless of the career you choose to pursue, it's important to be in touch with supportive organizations that push for the allocation of healthcare resources and advancement of the profession, such as the Association for Healthcare Administrative Professionals.

 - Accrediting Bureau of Health Education Schools.
 Accessed December 11, 2014. http://www.abhes.org.